Kinto/kinto/docs/index.rst

 Reading List documentation!
 ===========================

-*Reading list* is a service to keep track of a list of articles to read.
+*Reading List* is a service to keep track of a list of articles to read.

 This is a service attached to Firefox Accounts that enable users to keep their Reading List in sync across all of their devices.